Skip navigation

 • Your National Insurance number – you can find this on a P60 or payslip

-• Details of income from your business including any invoices you have sent and the records of any expenses you can claim
+• Details of income from your business including any invoices you have sent – the records of any allowable expenses relating to your self-employment

 • Any contributions to charity or pensions that might be eligible for tax relief

-• Your P60 if you’ve already paid tax through another job.
+• If you have another job that pays a salary and you have paid tax through PAYE then you’ll need your P60 showing how much income you received that you’ve already paid tax on.
 Your employer might also send you a P11D if you received any benefits on top of your salary

 • Details of any other taxable income including bank interest (you can get interest certificates from your bank), rental income, dividends received and pension income

-The Self Assessment process might look daunting but with some preparation, organisation and a bit of help, you can nail your tax return every year!
+The Self Assessment process might look daunting but with some preparation, organisation and a bit of help, you can nail your tax return!

 Disclaimer: The content of this blog is based on our understanding of the topic at the time of publication and should not be taken as professional advice.
 Any of the information may be subject to change.
 You are responsible for complying with tax law and if in doubt, should seek independent advice.